tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ![Web Page](_images/events-8.jpg)

 ### A. Explanation
 Clicking on an element should toggle the styles back and forth from its normal appearance, to a changed appearance with a yellow background color and italic text.
 This toggling between the 2 appearances is being tracked by changing `dataset.state` from "normal" to "changed".
+By adding a `state` property to any element we click on, our code allows that element to "remember" that it has been changed or not.
 Note that we came up with the name `.state` on our own.
 We could have called it anything like `.selected` or `.clicked`.

 - **Note *above* that we can see the changing value (as we click) of the div's `data-state` in the web inspector elements tab.**